mirandawylie/Music_Popularity/README.md

 Both the neural network model and a random forest model can predict if a popular song will stay on the charts for longer than average.

 ## Conclusion
-Since 2012, K-Pop has shown that it has the ability to stay relevant to U.S. audiences.
-As massively popular groups like BTS (the band behind *Butter* and *Permission to Dance*, both #1 hits summer 2021) continue to spread awareness of the genre, interest in K-Pop will continue to grow in the U.S.
+Since 2012, K-pop has shown that it has the ability to stay relevant to U.S. audiences.
+As massively popular groups like BTS (the band behind *Butter* and *Permission to Dance*, both #1 hits summer 2021) continue to spread awareness of the genre, interest in K-pop will continue to grow in the U.S.

 Spotify's audio features, while interesting, are mostly inconclusive.
 Our machine learning model shows that the most important feature for helping to determine how long a song will stay on the Hot 100 *is* its ranking - in other words, the more popular you already are, the more likely you are to stay.
 Spotify shows that popular songs often have similar features, but at this level of popularity, those features aren't very useful to differentiate songs from each other.

-So does K-Pop's reputation in the headlines as a hot new trend reflect its popularity in the music world?
-While nothing conclusive stands out from its audio features, K-Pop hits are beloved - meaning that their popularity likely lies *within* their reputation, and with other indicators outside of the purely musical realm.
+So does K-pop's reputation in the headlines as a hot new trend reflect its popularity in the music world?
+While nothing conclusive stands out from its audio features, K-pop hits are beloved - meaning that their popularity likely lies *within* their reputation, and with other indicators outside of the purely musical realm.

 ## Technologies, Laguages, Tools
 Backend: Python, AWS